tomasklaen/uosc/README.md

 Open directory with `mpv.conf` in file explorer.

-## Context menu
+## Menu

-**uosc** provides a way to build, display, and use your own context menu.
+**uosc** provides a way to build, display, and use your own menu.
 Limitation is that the UI rendering API provided by mpv can only render stuff within window borders, so the menu can't float above it but needs to fit inside.
 This might be annoying for tiny videos but otherwise it accomplishes the same thing.

-To display the menu, add **uosc**'s `context-menu` command to a key of your choice.
+To display the menu, add **uosc**'s `menu` command to a key of your choice.
 Example to bind it to **right click** and **menu** buttons:

 ```
-mbtn_right  script-binding uosc/context-menu
+mbtn_right  script-binding uosc/menu
-menu        script-binding uosc/context-menu
+menu        script-binding uosc/menu
 ```

 ***menu** button is the key between **win** and **right_ctrl** buttons that none uses (might not be on your keyboard).*